Dhimant/Magento-Module-Examples/README.md

-# Magento PostToTwitter Example
+# Magento Examples

-This is a magento extenstion created for the Magento ver.
+These are magento modules created for the Magento ver.
 1.9.3.1

+**Note:** These modules are for demonstration purpose only and should not be used on a live site.

-**How to install**
+**How to install PostToTwitter**

 -- Create a new directory named "Dhimant" under app/code/local/    (e.g app/code/local/Dhimant/)